-In order to handle "dirty" geometries with cracks and overlaps, a new grid generation approach, namely I2B (interior to boundary), is advocated in this study.
-To support non-water-tight geometries, a more generalized definition of geometry is also given.
+In order to handle 'dirty' geometries with cracks and overlaps, a new grid generation approach, namely interior to boundary (I2B) approach, is advocated in this study.
+To support 'non-water-tight' geometries, a more general definition of a geometric entity is also given.
 Any geometry supporting the operations of intersection and projection can be used in grid generation.
-Therefore, the requirement of "water-tightness" is completely avoided.
+Therefore, the requirement of 'water-tightness' is completely avoided.
+Based on the generalized definition of geometric entities, a general I2B grid generation approach is then presented.
 The viscous Cartesian grid approach is further extended to be an I2B approach to handle arbitrary geometries.
 Many very complex geometries are used to demonstrate the ability of new grid generation approach.
-It is confirmed that arbitrary "dirty" geometries can be handled automatically.
+It is confirmed that arbitrary 'dirty' geometries can be handled automatically.